Kosmosaik/ProgressCrawl/ideas-roadmap.md

 ===== IMPROVEMENTS: =====
 @ Add debug mode (type in like a password in console to activate).
   Add statistics, loot rate help, timers, speed up time/progress stuff.
+@ Add a "compare" system between hovered item in inventory and equipped item of same type.

 ===== TOOLS =====
 @ Item creator (Tool that makes it easy adding items that automcatically adds it to the items.js file